Raimondo: Inquiry on solar imports follows the law - KTVZ

 Such punitive tariffs are “exceedingly unlikely,” she said.

-Hopper was not reassured.
-She told reporters after the hearing that the sudden halt in solar projects was “a rational business decision” in response to an “irrational” government action.
-“Why would any reasonable business buy solar panels in such a risky and uncertain business environment?” she asked.

-While current U.S. law does not allow officials to consider factors such as climate change or supply chain problems, Raimondo suggested Congress could help fix the problem.
+While U.S. law does not currently allow officials to consider factors such as climate change or supply chain problems, “we will implement whatever the law is,” Raimondo said, suggesting Congress could help fix the problem.
 “If Congress decides to change the law, we will implement that,” she said.